FalHuor/node-nmap/README.md

 let quickscan = new nmap.QuickScan('127.0.0.1 google.com');

 ```

-UPDATE 3.0.5
-* Added sudo capabilitiy to scan UDP ports on linux (only for NmapScan)
-* Fixed check for open port check (exact string comparison failed for filtered ports)

 UPDATE 3.0.4
 * Added extra error handling to detect if NMAP cannot be found a default or passed location.